-May 27, 2015 – After months of organizational meetings, forming community teams, and raising funds, Relay for Life North Shore 2015 will culminate next weekend, June 6 and 7, with a series of events at the High School.
+June 6, 2017 – After months of organizational meetings, forming community teams, and raising funds, Relay for Life North Shore 2017 will culminate this coming weekend, June 10th and 11th, with a series of events at the High School.
 On Saturday evening, the main event, for which the fundraiser is named, will take place when participants, taking turns, walk the high school track throughout the night and into the next day - the oval ringed with luminarias lit in honor of friends and loved ones who have survived and in memory of those who have lost their battles with cancer.
-The Opening Ceremony will begin at 7 pm and the Luminaria Lighting at 9.
+The event will kick off at 6 pm.
+The opening ceremony and the survivors' and caregivers' laps will take place at 7 pm, followed by the Luminaria Lighting at 9.

 Earlier in the evening, at 5:30, a Survivor and Caregiver Reception will be held in the cafeteria, and beginning half an hour later and continuing into the night, the Relay Carnival, featuring games, performances, and other activities will provide entertainment as walkers complete their laps.

-This is North Shore's 9th year organizing the event, and over that time has raised more than $1 million in funds raised for cancer research.
+This is North Shore's 11th year organizing the event, and over that time participants have raised well over $1 million in funds for cancer research.